OZGrav/meerpipe/docs/pipeline_workflow.md

 Depending on the date of the observations, the polarisation is either already applied before being transferred to OzSTAR, or must be applied using a Jones matrix.
 The jones matrix must be applied using the `pac -Q` command (a `psrchive` script) for UHF band observations prior to approximately 18/08/2021 and L-band observations prior to approximately 10/04/2020.
 Observations after these dates only need to have their polarisation headers updated with the `pac -XP` command.

-The data is also corrected for the Faraday rotation using the rotation measure (RM) if known, from a RM list provided from the project configuration or the [ATNF Pulsar Catalogue](http://www.atnf.csiro.au/research/pulsar/psrcat/).
+The data is also corrected for the Faraday rotation using the rotation measure (RM) and their dispersion measure (DM) if known, from a RM and DM list provided from the project configuration or the [ATNF Pulsar Catalogue](http://www.atnf.csiro.au/research/pulsar/psrcat/).

 ## Clean

 The archives are cleaned of RFI using the command `clean_archive.py` (a `MeerGuard` script).
-The cleaning is described as:
+The cleaning is done by applying the following three "cleaners":

-The surgical cleaner reads in a template, which is subtracted from the data to form profile residuals.
+- `rcvrstd`: zaps out specified channels / subints / band edges, etc. Doesn't do any thinking of its own, just zaps according to a fixed set of input parameters
-The template can be frequency-dependent if required (e.g. if there is substantial profile evolution) and is used to identify an off-pulse region.
+- `surgical`: uses the template to assess off-pulse windows and statistics to identify parts of the data which deviate due to RFI
-The statistics used by the surgical cleaner are calculated only using this off-pulse region.
+- `bandwagon`: zaps out the remaining portion of a channel / subint if the fraction of that subint/channel that has already been zapped is above a certain fraction

 ## Decimation